- GW Home

 Capital Partners Solar Project

 Solar Project Brings Energy to Three D.C.
 Institutions

 Capital Partners Solar Project is an innovative renewable energy project that provides solar power for the George Washington University (GW), American University (AU) and the George Washington University Hospital (GWUH).
-It is comprised of 52 megawatts (MW) of solar photovoltaic (PV) power.
+It is comprised of 53.5 megawatts (MW) of solar photovoltaic (PV) power.

-This project demonstrates how large organizations in an urban setting can partner to significantly reduce their carbon footprints by receiving offsite solar energy.
-Supplied by Duke Energy Renewables, the solar power will help all three institutions reduce their carbon footprint significantly, abating approximately 60,000 metric tons of CO2 compared to conventional electricity.
+This project demonstrates how large organizations in an urban setting can partner to significantly reduce their carbon footprints by purchasing offsite solar energy.
+Supplied by Duke Energy Renewables, the solar power helps all three institutions reduce their carbon footprint significantly, abating approximately 84,900 metric tons of carbon dioxide equivalent (MTCO2e) compared to conventional electricity.
 This is equivalent to taking roughly 17,900 cars off the road.
 In addition, the project will yield economic savings for each institution as the price of traditional power is expected to increase over the duration of the 20-year project contract.

 Designed and facilitated by CustomerFirst Renewables (CFR), this project is a model for other urban institutions that want to meet their electricity needs using renewable energy.
-The groundbreaking for the first site located in Pasquotank County near Elizabeth City, NC, took place in summer 2014 and the project will begin to deliver electricity by the beginning of 2015.
+The groundbreaking for the first site located in Pasquotank County near Elizabeth City, NC took place in summer 2014 and the project began to deliver electricity in full by the beginning of 2016.

-GW works to integrate sustainability into practice, research, teaching and outreach.
+GW works to integrate sustainability into practice, research, teaching, and outreach.
 The university was the first in D.C. to sign the American College and University President’s Climate Commitment, agreeing to carbon neutrality goals.
-The university is undertaking many sustainability efforts, including green power, LEED-certified buildings, student-led projects in D.C. and around the globe, an interdisciplinary sustainability minor and faculty research.
+The university is undertaking many sustainability efforts, including urban farming, LEED certified buildings, student-led projects in D.C. and around the globe, an interdisciplinary sustainability minor, and faculty research.
 GW and Duke Energy have signed a memorandum of understanding for a multiyear research collaboration to study the project and other renewable energy topics.
 Duke Energy provides resources and shares data that provide GW researchers with the ability to describe and communicate the impacts of this landmark energy project.